xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 * structural gap indices,
 * and tension functionals

-would behave if we had faithful large-scale configurations in each scenario.
+would behave if we had faithful large scale configurations in each scenario.

 TU encodings are judged by whether they provide stable, interpretable summaries of these patterns, not by whether they decide the canonical problem.